philc/book-notes/now say this - heather turgeon.md

   * "If kids are controlled by fear and judgement, they aren't challenged to develop their own moral compass.
 They don't build an internal sense of good that carries them through the moments when no one is watching."
-  * Rewards lower intrinsic motivation and teach that the behavior being rewarded is distasteful, so the behavior will not persist in the long run when the reward is absent.
+  * Rewards will lower intrinsic motivation and teach that the behavior being rewarded is distasteful on its own.
+So, the behavior will not persist in the long run when the reward is absent.
   * Shaming, bribing, threats: "If children are capable and built for good, none of these tactics are necessary.
 They all imply that a child needs to be tricked or forced to do the right thing."
   * "At the end of the day, we all yearn for connection.
 We want our trusted people to see and